 Task #III.
-Final Project Options (Pick one-Due October 14):
+Final Project Options (Pick one-Due October 16):

-Master's students I recommend Option A below and doc students I recommend Options B, C, or D.
+Master's students I recommend Option A, E, or F below (red = a new task option).

-Option A. Presentation/Description of Curriculum Unit or Idea (60 points: this can be team taught)

-For master's students, the key class assignment here is the development of a curriculum idea or unit on critical or creative thinking, motivation, or cooperative learning for a content area that you teach or would like to teach someday.
+Option A. Presentation/Description of Curriculum Unit or Idea (60 points: this can be team taught) For master's students, the key class assignment here is the development of a curriculum idea or unit on critical or creative thinking, motivation, or cooperative learning for a content area that you teach or would like to teach someday.
 Here, I want you to specify the materials to be learned/studied, targeted age group, learning objectives, instructional plan, time length, method(s) used and procedures, and anticipated assessment procedures (about 4-5 single spaced pages total).
 Note that the topic of this unit or lesson is up to you.
 I would ask that you present your curriculum ideas to the class with at least one class handout so that we all benefit from your efforts; the normal time allotment is 8-10 minutes for individuals and 15-20 minutes for teams.
 During your presentation, you can be as creative as you want to be.